ddarth/pynetcom/README.md

 items = nce.get_data()
 print(items)
 ```
+For additional info see examples/ folder

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Warning
+Library use nsp_token.txt and nce_token.txt to store tokens.
+Make sure that your have write permission to it.